11 Best FREE Things to do in Duluth, MN This Summer

 It is also the world’s largest freshwater lake by surface area, and has a maximum depth of 1,276 feet!

-In other words, its gigantic size can easily find it mistaken as an ocean!
+Its gigantic size can easily find it mistaken for an ocean!

 Canal Park and Kitchi Gammi Park are great for rock picking and agate hunting, while the only place that you’d truly ‘swim’ in Lake Superior is at Park Point Beach.